 Verification of Requests and Authorised Agents

-We may have to verify your identity when you contact us to exercise your “Right to Know” or your “Right to Delete.”
+We may have to verify your identity when you contact us to exercise your rights.
 Our verification process may vary depending on the nature of your request.
 However, generally, we will verify your request by asking you to: